-Iranian state news agency Press TV released a video showing IRGC fast boats seizing “The Riah,”a Panamanian-flagged ship that was reported missing in the Straight of Hormuz on July 15.
+Iranian state news agency Press TV released a video showing IRGC fast boats seizing “The Riah,”a Panamanian-flagged ship that was reported missing in the Strait of Hormuz on July 15.

-July 19 – The IRGC seized two foreign oil tankers in the Straight of Hormuz.
+July 19 – The IRGC seized two foreign oil tankers in the Strait of Hormuz.
 The British-flagged Stena Impero was heading towards Saudi Arabia when it abruptly veered toward the Iranian island of Qeshm, where the IRGC has a large naval base.
 The ship’s owner, Stena Bulk, said that it was unable to contact the vessel or its 23-man crew as it deviated toward Iran.
-The company said the tanker “was approached by unidentified small crafts and a helicopter during transit in the Straight of Hormuz while the vessel was in international waters.”
+The company said the tanker “was approached by unidentified small crafts and a helicopter during transit in the Strait of Hormuz while the vessel was in international waters.”
 On July 20, Fars news agency, linked to the IRGC, released a video that showed masked guards rappelling onto the Stena Impero from a helicopter.
 The ship was taken to Bandar Abbas, a port on Iran's southern coast, according to Iranian news outlets.
 The crew was instructed to remain on the vessel while Iranian officials carried out an investigation.

 The IRGC confirmed it had intercepted the Stena Impero for violating international maritime regulations.
 "UK tanker ship, Stena Impero, has been detained by the vessels unit of the IRGC Navy's First Naval Zone at the request of the Ports and Maritime Organization's office of Hormuzgan province for disregarding international maritime rules and regulations as it was passing through the Strait of Hormuz this afternoon," the IRGC said in a statement.